Vision and history

 Hyundai introduces itself to the world

-Chung Ju-yung announced that it would export five thousand cars to the overseas markets a few weeks after the new assembly line for the Pony was put into operation.
-Turnbull was shocked because, in his opinion, these cars were not yet ready for international markets.
-But Chung Ju-Yung was sure.
-Michael Porter, a leading management expert, said about Chung Ju-yung’s attitude: “His incredible courage is a phenomenon that only few Westerners can fully understand, let alone imitate.
-It’s an entrepreneurial spirit par excellence… ” From 1972 to 1978, Hyundai Motor Company faced financial difficulties.
-In spite of the unfavourable situation, Chung Ju-yung decided to build a new car manufacturing plant at a tenth of the usual cost in order to sell 300,000 cars on international markets.
-By 1986, despite all expectations, Hyundai not only met, but even surpassed this goal.
-HMC sales increased to more than 400,000 vehicles.
-The Hyundai brand has become the best-selling in Korea and was about to expand to international markets.
-Today, the Hyundai Motor Group is among the top five automobile manufacturers in the world.
+Just weeks after launching the new assembly line for the Pony model, Chung Ju-yung announced plans to export five thousand vehicles to overseas markets.
+Turnbull was shocked because, in his opinion, the cars were not yet ready for international markets.
+But Chung Ju-yung was confident.
+Michael Porter, a leading management expert, once said about Chung Ju-yung’s attitude: “His incredible courage is a phenomenon that few Westerners can fully understand, let alone imitate.
+He is an entrepreneur par excellence…” Between 1972 and 1978, Hyundai Motor Company faced financial difficulties.
+Despite the adverse situation, Chung Ju-yung decided to build a new car manufacturing plant at a tenth of the usual cost, aiming to sell 300,000 cars on international markets.
+By 1986, Hyundai not only met this goal against all odds but even surpassed it.
+HMC’s sales grew to over 400,000 vehicles.

 Progress without humanity means nothing

-Chung Ju-yung has always been very interested in the welfare of his countrymen.
-In 1977, he founded the Asan Foundation to support people in unequal status.
-He invested half of his stake in Hyundai.
-Another act, stemming from his desire to help, was the sophisticated “tanker” method.
-He sank a retired tanker to enlarge the rice field in Sosan.
-The result was a reclamation project, which is still one of the largest in Korea.
-Chung Ju-yung has always wanted to enhance his country’s reputation.
-Therefore, in 1981, he became a member of the committee, which ran for the Olympic Games.
 In the next seven years, he did everything in his power to do so, and even spent a fairly large portion of his wealth to ensure Olympic Games take place in Seoul in 1988.
 Chung Ju-yung donated many gifts, but one of them stands out: Chung Ju-yung, in his youth, used the money his father had received from selling one cow to escape from his village in North Korea to Seoul.
 55 years later, the founder of Hyudai made sure that 1001 cows were sent across the border to North Korea, with one extra cow repaying his father.
 He did this because if one cow brought him so good, then one could imagine what 1001 cows could do for the people of North Korea.

 Progress knows no limits

-“My parents worked very hard from early morning to late night, and yet they were still poor.
-I decided to help my family and my compatriots to prosper. ” Chung Ju-yung, founder of Hyundai Motor Group
+“My parents worked very hard from early morning until late at night, yet they remained poor.
+I decided to help my family and my fellow countrymen achieve prosperity.” — Chung Ju-yung

 We are moving forward